JGGHalfhide/devops-daily/README.md

 ANTHROPIC_API_KEY=sk-...
 ```

-This is required for grading `coding`-type questions (`main.py` calls
+This is required for grading `coding`-type questions — free-form
+answers that exist across most topics (Bash, Python, Terraform, AWS,
+Ansible, Linux, Kubernetes, Networking), not just Bash/Python.
-the Anthropic API via `anthropic.Anthropic()` with model
+`main.py` calls the Anthropic API via `anthropic.Anthropic()` with
-`claude-haiku-4-5` to judge free-form bash/Python answers).
-All other
+model `claude-haiku-4-5` to judge these.
+All other question types
-question types are graded locally without an API call.
+(mcq, fill-in-blank, drag-and-drop, dropdown-order) are graded locally
+without an API call.

 **Database**: SQLite, path controlled by the `DB_PATH` env var
 (defaults to `devops_daily.db` in the repo root — see `db.py`).
 The